I've posted this one before. It is currently the best seller in the EET Store.

 We all know students can write emails, but we also know that they often lack formal protocols needed for communicating with professors in college, potential employers, or even when asking teachers and counselors for letters of recommendations.

-I recently uploaded a new lesson on the Extreme English Teacher Teacher-Pay-Teachers store.
+I uploaded this lesson on the Extreme English Teacher Teacher-Pay-Teachers store.
 This is a self-paced lesson (although easily adjusted to be a teacher-directed classroom activity) that is ideal for students stuck at home (as during the pandemic), for homework, for when students are working on assignments at their own pace, or when there is a substitute.
 Plus, it is an easy assessment for the teacher.

 The presentation is 20 slides long, but many of them are short.
 All in all, it will take a student anywhere from 10 to 20 minutes to complete the slides and all activities.